datapastry/datapastry.github.io/_posts/2019-08-09-how-to-successfully-deliver-a-data-science-project.md

 So in summary:

 *   Embed your data scientist into your engineering team.
 If you hired a strong coder then they should be fine in this environment.
 *   If you have a data analyst, put them next to your data scientist.
-It might be a bit scary for an analyst to work next to engineers, but most engineers are only really dangerous if provoked.
+It might be a bit scary for an analyst to also work in the engineering team, but most engineers are only really dangerous if provoked.
 *   Facilitate easy communication between your data scientist and the relevant business/product folks.
 *   Hire a data scientist who can put on their business hat and convince nontechnical stakeholders of the value of their work.

 Incidentally, this team structure doesn’t need to change much if you have multiple data scientists.

-You might want to designate one data scientist as a team lead but often this doesn’t make sense, e.g. if each data scientist is highly experienced and has ownership of their own project.
+You might want to designate one data scientist as a team lead but often this doesn’t make sense, e.g. if each data scientist is highly experienced and has ownership of their own projects.

 ### Tools of the job